 When something goes wrong medically, and a person decides to get lawyers involved to make a claim, often via one of the 'no win, no fee' firms, one of the first things the firm will do is to request the claimant's medical records.
-These can go back all the way to their birth, so can form a substantial amount of pages.
+These can go back all the way to their birth, so they can form a substantial amount of pages.

-Once Lawyers have all the medical records, they send them to a company that will collate them, paginate them (number the pages) and create an index.
+Once lawyers have all the medical records, they send them to a company that will collate them, paginate them (number the pages) and create an index.
 The collation company then needs someone to look through all the records and create a chronology of the claim, and that's where the Nurse Analyst comes in.

 The Nurse Analyst looks through all the records and picks out anything to do with the claim, writing a chronological report of what happened, drawing on their clinical knowledge.
-As an analyst you would also be expected to create a summary of your report, for quick reference, and point out any missing documents that need to be requested.
+As an analyst, you would also be expected to create a summary of your report, for quick reference, and point out any missing documents that need to be requested.

-Records are presented to the Analyst either online, or as actual paper records and are sorted into files, or bundles of about 400-450 pages.
+Records are presented to the Analyst either online or as actual paper records and are sorted into files, or bundles of about 400-450 pages.
 As a rule of thumb, it takes about 2-3 hours to process each bundle.

-Some Nurse Analysts do child protection work, and in that case it takes around eight hours to process each bundle.
+Some Nurse Analysts do child protection work, and in that case, it takes around eight hours to process each bundle.

 What You Need to Become a Clinical Negligence Writer

-The first thing is SELF-MOTIVATION.
+First, you need self-motivation.
 To make a success of your writing career at home, whether for creative writing or non-creative, the key skill is to have the motivation to get up every day and sit at the keyboard to get the work done.

-Analysts will be given deadlines to work to for each case, and reports must be done by that time, to meet court hearing dates etc.
+Analysts will be given deadlines to work to for each case, and reports must be done by that time, to meet court hearing dates, etc.